Leela Corman

 Assistant Professor

-Leela Corman is a painter, educator, illustrator and graphic novel creator.
-She creates entirely hand-painted comics and graphic novels in watercolor, gouache and acrylics and works primarily with Polish-Jewish history and life, in both her fiction and nonfiction comics, as well as women’s history, 20th-century New York history, trauma, loss and (occasionally) music.
-She is currently finishing the second book in her New York trilogy Victory Parade, a graphic novel about women working in the Brooklyn Navy Yard during the Second World War, a Jewish refugee turned amateur women’s wrestling champ, and the astral plane over Buchenwald.
+Leela Corman is a painter, educator and comics maker.
+She creates entirely hand-painted comics and graphic novels in watercolor, gouache and acrylics and works primarily with Polish-Jewish history and life, in both her fiction and nonfiction comics, 20th-century New York history, trauma, loss and (occasionally) music.
+The second book in her New York trilogy—Victory Parade, a graphic novel about women working in the Brooklyn Navy Yard during the Second World War, a Jewish refugee turned amateur women’s wrestling champ, and the astral plane over Buchenwald—was published in the spring of 2024 by Schocken-Pantheon.

-Her teaching philosophy centers the direct physical experience of making art by hand with unpredictable physical materials and the use of storytelling practices to arrive at powerful images.
+Her teaching philosophy centers the direct physical experience of making art by hand with unpredictable physical materials and the use of cross-disciplinary practices to arrive at powerful visual storytelling.
 It is in practice, rather than theory, that we find ourselves as artists.
 She is most interested in, as the artist William Kentridge says, “understanding the world as process rather than as fact.”
-Her approach is grounded in a broad view of art history and cultural production as applied to illustration and comics.

 Courses